 Chilies, soaked in yogurt and then dried under sunlight, eaten as condiment side-dish served during the dinner time in South-Indian states.

 Chili peppers contain capsaicin, which gives strong spicy, pungent character.
-Capsaicin when eaten causes severe irritation and hot sensation to mouth, tongue and throat.
+Capsaicin, when eaten, causes severe irritation and fiery sensation to mouth, tongue, and throat.